![]() |

 vi) Selecting the proper dose and how it is to be administered; and

-2) Completed 3 years of supervised clinical experience in radiation therapy under an authorized user who meets the requirements of this Section or equivalent U.S. Nuclear Regulatory Commission, Agreement State or Licensing State requirements as a part of a formal training program approved by the Residency Review Committee for Radiation Oncology of the Accreditation Council for Graduate Medical Education, the Royal College of Physicians and Surgeons of Canada, or the Committee on Postdoctoral Training of the American Osteopathic Association.
-This experience may be obtained concurrently with the supervised work experience required by subsection (b)(1)(B) of this Section; and
+2) Completed 3 years of supervised clinical experience in radiation therapy under an authorized user who meets the requirements of this Section or Section 335.9160 or equivalent U.S. Nuclear Regulatory Commission or Agreement State or requirements.
+The experience shall be obtained as part of a formal training program approved by the Residency Review Committee for Radiation Oncology of the Accreditation Council for Graduate Medical Education, the Royal College of Physicians and Surgeons of Canada, or the Council on Postdoctoral Training of the American Osteopathic Association.
+This experience may be obtained concurrently with the supervised work experience required by subsection (b)(1)(B); and

-3) Obtained written attestation that the individual has satisfactorily completed the requirements in subsection (a)(1), or (b)(1-2) and (b)(4), of this Section and has achieved a level of competency sufficient to function independently as an authorized user for each type of therapeutic medical unit for which the individual is requesting authorized user status.
-The written attestation shall be signed by a preceptor authorized user who meets the requirements in this Section or equivalent U.S. Nuclear Regulatory Commission, Agreement State or Licensing State requirements for each type of therapeutic medical unit for which the individual is requesting authorized user status; and
+3) Obtained written attestation that the individual has satisfactorily completed the requirements in subsections (b)(1), (b)(2), and (c) and is able to independently fulfill the radiation safety-related duties as an authorized user for the type of therapeutic medical unit for which the individual is requesting authorized user status.
+The attestation shall be obtained from either:

-4) Has received training in device operation, safety procedures and clinical use for the types of use for which authorization is sought.
+c) Has received training in device operation, safety procedures and clinical use for the types of therapeutic medical unit for which authorization is sought.
 This training requirement may be met by satisfactory completion of a training program provided by the vendor for new users or by receiving training supervised by an authorized user or authorized medical physicist, as appropriate, who is authorized for the types of use for which the individual is seeking authorization.